Fortyseven/Vibrance/README.md

 ## Features added

 - Easily extensible one-word or phrase macros, such as "today's date", and simple voice-controlled keyboard inputs.
+- Adds LLM and code generation modes (e.g. `--mode code` on launch) for use with a default Ollama installation

 ## Fixed stuff